alpsteam/autonomous-labs/lab-4/lab-4.md

 # <a name="Introduction-k-means"> 4.
 Introduction into k-means algorithm

 The machine learning example in this lab is built around the k-means algorithm.
-There is an [blog post](https://blogs.oracle.com/bigdata/k-means-clustering-machine-learning explaining this algorithm available on oracle blog and also a very good introduction on [datascience.com](https://www.datascience.com/blog/k-means-clustering)).
+There is an [Oracle blog post](https://blogs.oracle.com/bigdata/k-means-clustering-machine-learning) explaining this algorithm available and there is also a very good introduction on [datascience.com](https://www.datascience.com/blog/k-means-clustering).